-The changes in sensory profile of peda during storage at 30±1°C and 7±1°C were represented in graph 1 and 2 respectively.
-From these figures it was clear that irrespective of packaging materials all samples showed a decreasing trend in sensory scores during storage.
+The changes in sensory profile of peda during storage at 30±1°C and 7±1°C were represented in graph 1(a-d) and 2(a-d) respectively.
+From these figures it was clear that irrespective of packaging materials all samples showed a decreasing trend in sensory scores viz. flavour, body and texture, colour and appearance and overall acceptability during storage.
 The changes were faster in ambient temperature as compared to refrigerated storage and more prominent during the later stage of storage.
 It was also found that the product degrade rapidly when stored unpackaged followed by paper box and polypropylene pouches.
 The decrease in the scores caused due to loss of freshness, loss of moisture, releasing of free fat on the product surface and changes in various physico-chemical parameters during storage.